Dates: 25 Jan, 26 Jan 2024 | 9am-5.30pm | Classroom Learning

-This course is part of Professional Certification in Cloud Technologies for the Internet of Things.
+This course is part of Professional Certificate in Cloud Technologies for IoT.

 By the end of this course learners will be able to secure communications between edge devices and gateways, and between gateways and backend cloud servers.
 In addition, learners will acquire the skills to design and build resilient and scalable backend servers.

 IoT, backend and blockchain engineers, and other computing professionals.

 - Bachelor’s Degree in Computer Science, Electrical Engineering, with programming knowledge.

 - Other Bachelor Degree holders who can exhibit programming experience may also be considered.

 - Learners must complete the Neural Networks for the Internet of Things course.

 (Click photo to view biography)

 Dr Colin Tan Keng Yan